jordibc/geometric-algebra/readme.md

 ### Cloning this repository

-You can instead simply clone this repository and run clojure from it.
+We can instead simply clone this repository and run clojure from it.

 ## Examples